TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 ```

 <div class="lesson-note lesson-note--tip" markdown="1">
-  <h4>"Missing in props validation"</h4>
+#### "Missing in props validation"
-  You may notice squiggly lines under your props (for example under `color` and
-  `fontSize` inside the Button component below).
-Hovering over these will tell
-  you they are `missing in props validation`.
-For now, this can safely be
-  ignored as it is just a default ESLint rule warning about prop types,
-  something that will be covered later in the course.
+You may notice squiggly lines under your props (for example under `color` and `fontSize` inside the Button component below).
+Hovering over these will tell you they are `missing in props validation`.
+For now, this can safely be ignored as it is just a default ESLint rule warning about prop types, something that will be covered later in the course.
 </div>

 We have moved our `<ul>` element to a different component called `<List />`.
 It still returns the `<ul>` element, but we can do a lot more with it as a component.